kevinrodbe/library/content/05-versioning.md

 require 'api_version' # this shows up later in the slides

 BananaPodcast::Application.routes.draw do

-  namespace :api, path: '/', defaults: { format: 'json' } do
+  scope defaults: { format: 'json' } do
     scope module: :v1, constraints: ApiVersion.new('v1') do
       resources :zombies
     end